benhprentice/HabitPal/README.md

 	- We want our users to be able to save their game progress, also be able to rejoin.
 And allow users to creat their unique profile.

 - Feature 2: Task Management System
-	- Task calendar.
+	- Task list.
-	- Allow users to input their daily task they need to finish like a calendar.
+	- Allow users to input their daily task they need to finish like a planner.
 Users will be able to mark their task finished or unfinished themselves.
 	- We want to encourage our users to be productive by giving them in game currency if they finish a task.

 - Feature 3: Avatar Selection